NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 • Undeclared rental income: some landlords offer cheaper rent 'en negro' (cash, undeclared) — avoid this as you have no legal protection if a dispute arises.

-• Community fees (comunidad de propietarios): check if community fees are included in the rent or additional — these can be €50–€200/month in larger apartment complexes.
+• Community fees (comunidad de propietarios): check if these are included or additional — €50–€200/month in larger complexes.

-• Utilities responsibility: Spanish leases often transfer all utility contracts to the tenant — set up electricity (Endesa, Iberdrola), water, and gas contracts in your name and budget accordingly.
+• Utilities responsibility: Spanish leases often transfer all utility contracts to the tenant — set up electricity (Endesa, Iberdrola), water, and gas contracts in your name.
+Bills forecast to fall ~4.7% in 2026.

 FAQs